PulsarSearchSoft/astrotypes/src/cpp/pss/astrotypes/types/doc/time_frequency.md

 ~~~~

 ## Would you care for a slice?
-You can extract prats of a TimeFrequency chunk as a slice.
+You can extract parts of a TimeFrequency chunk as a slice.

 ~~~~{.cpp}
 #include "pss/astrotypes/types/TimeFrequency.h"